nammoooo/Understanding-Technical-Ecosystem/README.md

 <hr>

-<h4>Backend Development</h4> <i>Backend is the server side of a website.
+<h4>Backend Development</h4> <i>Backend is the <b>'server side'</b> of a website.
 It is the portion of software that does not come in direct contact with the users, used to store and arrange data.</i>

 ![Backend-design-roadmap](https://user-images.githubusercontent.com/88934779/136917412-0a5a5623-e7ad-4c3c-924a-7f421a7b2adf.jpg)